 But I think it is eye-catching, and effective marketing/branding for one’s business.

-But really, we just wanted to share some of his work with you.
+We just wanted to share some of it with you.
 Let him know what you think of this or that, in the comments!
-He’ll be glad to read it.
+He’ll be glad to read your feedback.